marko-js/marko/docs/components.md

 <button on-click('sayHello', 'Frank')>Say Hello to Frank</button>
 ```

-The component above would also recieve the following arguments after `name`:
+The component above would also receive the following arguments after `name`:
 + `evt` for the DOM event
 + `el` for the DOM element